Artistamp: The artistamp creation process

 The rise of the Internet has seen the development of the concept of the so-called cyberstamp, a digital-only stamp-like image designed primarily to be viewed online and often sent with e-mail.
 Cyberstamps also allow the use of animated imagery.
 Whether a digital image, however, can be considered a "stamp" at all is a matter of dispute.

 Artists working in the stamp art medium often employ fixed-line perforators as part of the creation process.
 Most functional and sought-after of these machines are cast-iron, pedal-operated devices manufactured beginning in the 1880s by bindery equipment makers like F.P Rosback Co. and Latham Machinery Co.
 Rosback also produced table-top perforators, but surviving models are exceedingly rare.
 Other methods for perforating paper to resemble stamp sheets have generally proven unsatisfactory.
 Such alternative methods used include using sewing machines, sewing pounces, leather punches, modified veterinary needles, and speciality scissors.
 Some owners of pedal-operated or motorized perforators sell pre-perforated paper and offer perforating services for a fee.

 In 2018, postage stamp designer and mail art aficionado Niko Courtelis launched The Portland Stamp Company with his partners in Plazm.
 Artists were enabled to purchase blank, perforated, lick-and-stick stamps or to have their artwork printed on custom stamps at larger scale.
 Writing in Print magazine, design critic Steven Heller described The Portland Stamp Company's work as making stamps "the old-fashioned way - with perfs and glued backs."

-In 2005 and 2006, a machinist operating under the name "Dr. Arcane" manufactured and sold about 20 "Whizbang" perforators.
+In 2005 and 2006, a machinist operating under the name "Dr. Arcane" (Adrian West) manufactured and sold about 20 "Whizbang" perforators.
 These table-top devices worked well, but were reportedly fragile.
+In 2020, ten updated versions of the Whizbang perforator were offered by Dr. Arcane for sale on the International Union of Mail-Artists (IUOMA) forum.
+The new perforator has a solid metal frame that replaced the wooden frame designs of the 2005 and 2006 versions.

 In 2004, the International Brotherhood of Perforator Workers (IBPW), an organization based in Washington, D.C., was established to represent the interests of artists owning and/or operating perforators in the creation of stamp art.